 Truth is, compared to scale weight, body tape measurements are a way better metric to use for tracking your body composition changes.
 In many cases, we may see only modest weight loss on the scale as we go keto.
 Some of us may even gain weight as we shed fat and replace it with lean muscle.
 In these cases, the scale can be misleading but the tape measure won’t lie.

 Looking back at your measurements over the course of months or even years can be incredibly motivating to see just how far you’ve come.
 Common sites to measure include thighs, hips, waist, chest, bicep, and neck.
-See this post for more information on tracking body tape measurements.

 #4 Ketone Levels (Blood, Breath, or Urine)